The following is directly from this website:

 "What are emollients and humectants?

 Emollients are ingredients that soften and soothe the skin.
 They may be naturally occuring, such as fixed oils and glycerin, or they made be man made, such as silicone oils or isopropyl myristate.
 Their moisturizing qualities are provided by the chemical composition of the material itself.
+Generally, emollients are added to such products as creams and lotions to provide extra moisturization or to help relax fine lines and wrinkles.

 Humectants also soften and soothe the skin.
 They are usually derived from vegetable oils, but can be man made.
 Humectants derive their moisturizing abilities from water which they pull from the nearest available source. "